Bubble and squeak: Modern versions

 but there are many published variants of the basic recipe.
-Gary Rhodes favours sliced brussels sprouts, rather than cabbage, with gently cooked sliced onions and mashed potato, fried in butter.
-He comments that although the basic ingredients of bubble and squeak and colcannon are similar, the two are very different dishes, the former being traditionally made from left-overs and fried to give a brown crust, and the latter "a completely separate dish of potato, spring onion and cabbage, served almost as creamed potatoes".
+Gary Rhodes favours sliced Brussels sprouts, rather than cabbage, with gently cooked sliced onions and mashed potato, fried in butter.
+He comments that although the basic ingredients of bubble and squeak and colcannon are similar, the two are very different dishes, the former being traditionally made from leftovers and fried to give a brown crust, and the latter "a completely separate dish of potato, spring onion and cabbage, served almost as creamed potatoes".

 Jeff Smith (1987) adds grated courgettes and chopped ham and bacon.
 Mark Hix (2005) adds cooked and chopped leeks and swede to the mix.
 Jamie Oliver (2007) adds chestnuts and "whatever veg you like – carrots, Brussels, swedes, turnips, onions, leeks or Savoy cabbage".
 Nigel Slater, in a 2013 recipe using Christmas leftovers, adds chopped goose, ham and pumpkin to the mixture.

-The mixture is then shallow fried, either shaped into round cakes or as a single panful, tortilla-style, and then sliced.
+The mixture is then shallow-fried, either shaped into round cakes or as a single panful and then sliced.
 The first method is suggested by Delia Smith, Hix and Slater; Rhodes finds both methods satisfactory; Dickson Wright, Oliver and Jeff Smith favour the whole-pan method.